This post may contain affiliate links.

 We were aiming for an Asian look, a style similar to something you’d find in Bali or Thailand.

-The cost of the pot and getting it sealed was under $200 for us.
+The cost of the pot and getting it sealed was under $200 (Australian dollars, United States, $131, but I suspect they would be cheaper in the US, most things are.) for us.
 We then just had to buy fish, plants, sand, soil-less compost, and fish food.
-The total cost was under $300 and the fish breed prolifically.
+The total cost was under $300 (Australia) and the fish breed prolifically.

 Protecting Outdoor Fish From Predators

 Unfortunately, a lot of creatures will want to eat your fish.
 These include rats, snakes, cane toads, butcher birds, kingfishers, and cats.
-We’ve found it necessary to keep the top covered in landscaping fabric (small mesh wire fence material) or you could use netting.
+We’ve found it necessary to keep the top covered in landscaping fabric or aviary mesh (small mesh wire fence material) or you could use netting.